wxscience/ENSOCast/README.md

 # ENSOCast
+Warning: this is old code that is no longer mantained.
+I have completely rewritten these scripts for my day job and no longer update this repo.

 This is the code for the ENSOCast component of my website.
 You can edit the config.yml file to adjust it to your specs.